shurloc/shurloc-site-tools/README.md

   quantity, cumulative visible duration, source, and an optional idempotency key.
 The idempotency key is unique.
 Additional indexes support session, visitor, user, date, type, product, and order queries.
+- `shurloc_journey_cart_links` correlates a SHA-256 WooCommerce cart-token hash
+  with a Journey visitor and session.
+A cart and session pair is unique, while separate indexes support the most recent cart or visitor lookup and session-scoped cleanup.

 The integer schema version is independent of the plugin version and is stored in the `shurloc_customer_journey_db_version` option.
 Authorized admin requests